How to sing Hero

 Phase 1: The Intimate Verse (0:00 - 1:05)

-The song starts low in the range (G3-B3).
-The lyrics "Would you dance, if I asked you to dance?" must sound like a private conversation.
-Avoid hard consonant attacks.
+The song begins in G Major.
+The opening line "Would you dance, if I asked you to dance?" sits low in the Baritone range (around G2/A2).
+It needs to sound conversational, almost like a secret.

 Frequently Asked Questions